DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 [Calculate how much your visa will cost](https://www.gov.uk/visa-fees).

-### Immigration Health Surcharge (IHS)
+### Immigration Health Surcharge

-You may need to [pay for UK healthcare](https://www.gov.uk/healthcare-immigration-application) as part of your immigration application – this is called the IHS.
+You may need to [pay for UK healthcare](https://www.gov.uk/healthcare-immigration-application) as part of your immigration application – this is called the Immigration Health Surcharge (IHS).

 However, students can usually claim a refund of the IHS if they: